fossasia/badgemagic-app/readme.txt

 6. If you're using a Theme Blvd theme, the widget will integrate as your old Theme Blvd Twitter widget did.

 == Changelog ==

+= 0.6.0 =

+* Fixed "Exclude @replies" bug that resulted from 0.5 update.

 = 0.5.0 =